eclipse/elk/docs/content/documentation/algorithmdevelopers/algorithmimplementation/algorithmstructure.md

 ## The Implementation

-ELK contains everything required to implement layout algorithms this way in its `org.eclipse.elk.alg.commong.structure` package (part of the `...alg.common` plug-in).
+ELK contains everything required to implement layout algorithms this way in its `org.eclipse.elk.core.alg` package.
 To use that, the first thing you should start with is to write an enumeration that lists all the phases your algorithm will consist of.
 For example:

 ```java
 public enum LayoutPhases {